 Deborah: Right.
 Mmm hmm.

-Jim: …You’ve written the book for, for that woman who is looking at the balance sheet.
-And she’s got a negative net worth.
+Jim: …You’ve written the book for.
+For that woman who is looking at the balance sheet and she’s got a negative net worth.
 I mean, she owes more.
 Maybe it’s the house payment less her equity.
 Uh, maybe it’s the car payment.
 And, certainly, there’s probably credit card debt in there.
 And when you add up everything you own versus everything you owe and you come up negative, A, what do you do?
 And, B, how do you lift that before the Lord?

 Deborah: Well, first of all, I want to say don’t confuse net worth and self-worth because you may have a negative net worth, but you know what?
 Don’t get down on yourself.
 All you need is a plan.
 Always know that there is a plan.
-So I like for women to, first of all, make a balance sheet.
+So, I like for women to, first of all, make a balance sheet.
 And I’m glad you just defined what a balance sheet is.
 And I’ll re-emphasize it.
 A balance sheet is a statement that shows your assets and your liabilities.

-Deborah: It doesn’t tell how much you make and where it goes.
+Deborah: It doesn’t tell how much you how you make and where it goes.
 This statement just shows where you stand.
 And you have to know that.
 You have to ask yourself, “Where am I?”
 I have a friend whose husband had passed away.
 He was – he was very successful in his business.
 But she didn’t know a thing about running business.
-And so when he died, bills started to come in.
+And so, when he died, bills started to come in.
 And she would just throw ’em in a box.

 Jim: Oh, wow.